At this point in our lives, I get it: Who wishes some other cherry cake recipe?

 1/4 teaspoon natural almond extract

 1 Using the side of your knife or your arms, gently weigh down each cherry, break it up in half, and dispose of the pit.
 Place the cherry halves (about 4 cups, or 1 pound 7 oz.) in a bowl and discard the pits.
-(You also can use a cherry pitter, but I decide upon the hand-torn appearance.
+(You also can use a cherry pitter, but I decided upon the hand-torn appearance.
 Do what you select.)

 4. Heat the oven to 350 ranges.
 In a medium bowl, whisk together the last half of teaspoon salt, flour, and baking powder.

 7 Remove the prepared pan with the cherries from the refrigerator.
-Dollop the mixture calmly over the cherries so it doesn’t disturb them in the bottom of the pan, then lightly natural the pinnacle of the recipe.
+Dollop the mixture calmly over the cherries so it doesn’t disturb them at the bottom of the pan, then lightly natural the pinnacle of the recipe.
 Bake till the cake is lightly browned on the crest and a toothpick inserted within the middle comes out smooth, 35 to forty minutes.